Elnix90/Youtube-Downloader/README.md

 - Enhanced configuration validation and error handling
 - Batch processing with progress bars (partially implemented)
 - Easier customisation of tags and lyrics
-- Support for additional audio formats

 ---

-## 📝 Migration from .env

-If you're upgrading from a previous version that used `.env` files, see `MIGRATION.md` for detailed migration instructions.

 ## 📝 License